sccn/labstreaminglayer/docs/dev/build.rst

        ├── liblsl-Python
        └── liblsl-Java

-To get the project with Git, see :ref:`Working with this repository`.
+To get the project with Git, see :doc:`repository`.

 Dependencies (optional)